-The focus should be on implementing or enhancing the implementation of full-day, high-quality early childhood services for at-risk preschool children.
-The KDE expects school districts will accomplish this goal in partnership with a CCAP provider or providers.
-Head Start may serve as the child care partner, if and only if, the district does not duplicate services defined by existing full utilization agreements and does not supplant federal Head Start funding.
+The focus should be on implementing or enhancing the implementation of full-day, highquality early childhood services for at-risk preschool children.
+The DCC expects school districts will accomplish this goal in partnership with a CCAP-eligible provider or providers.
+Licensed Head Start may serve as the child care partner, if and only if, the district does not duplicate services defined by existing full utilization agreements and does not supplant federal Head Start funding.
 Partnerships will be expected to increase the availability of full-day, high-quality preschool services in their communities.
-A summary of activities completed for the grant will be expected from each grantee school district to include, but not limited to, the following: number of additional hours/days scheduled, number of additional at-risk preschool students served, improvements in quality as defined by Kentucky All STARS and training participation rates, meaningful impacts on child development and student achievement and amount of services targeting early numeracy and early literacy skill development.
+A summary of activities completed for the grant will be expected from each grantee school district to include, but not limited to, the following: number of additional hours/days scheduled, number of additional at-risk preschool students served, improvements in quality as defined by Kentucky All STARS and training participation rates, meaningful impacts on child development and student achievement and amount of services targeting special education support and social/emotional development.